 I have always been of the mindset that it was better to wait on “school things” for my son, following a better-late-than-early approach.
 I hadn’t pushed him to start reading at an early age or tried to force any kind of structured preschool program on him and was quite happy with those decisions.
-When he turned six in August of 2016, I wanted to do something more “official” with him that fall, but I didn’t think he was quite ready for Ambleside Online (AO) Year 1.
+When he turned six in August of 2016, I wanted to do something more “official” with him that fall, but I didn’t think he was quite ready for Charlotte Mason Year 1 curricula I could find.
 So, I started to look around for some kind of alternative.

-For this reason, I decided to make my own Charlotte Mason Year 0.5 Curriculum!
+For this reason, I decided to make my own Charlotte Mason Homeschool Kindergarten Curriculum!
 And because it was so difficult for me to find one that I liked, I’ve decided to share mine with others who might be in the same spot.
 If you fall into this weird Year 1?
 Year 0? limbo, I sincerely hope it is a help to you!

-…Morning Time tips, including why I think Morning Time can be helpful, a sample of what we did during Morning Time, and ideas for how to implement it.
+…Morning Time tips, with information about why Morning Time can be helpful, a sample of what we did during our own Morning Time, and ideas for how to implement it.

-…supply lists, including everything you’ll need for the science projects, math activities, and handicrafts over the course of the year.
+…supply lists, including everything you’ll need for the science projects, math activities, and handicrafts over the course of the year as well as broken down each week.
 I included this because it is one thing that always keeps me from being more efficient in my homeschooling.
 I find that if I have all of the supplies I need before a term, or even before a week starts, I’m much more likely to do them rather than scrambling around at the last second to get everything together!

 …weekly schedules.
 I have gone through the term overview schedules and broken them down day-by-day for each week, so you have 36 weeks of 4-day schedules (with a nature study hike scheduled for Fridays) already laid out for you!
 The only thing you need to do is pre-read and you’re set!

-What does a Charlotte Mason Year 0.5 Curriculum day look like?
+What does a Charlotte Mason Homeschool Kindergarten day look like?